kholia/OSX-KVM/pbzx-src/README.md

 Initializing gettext:
-checking whether NLS is requested... no checking for msgfmt... /Library/Frameworks/Mono.framework/Versions/Current/bin//msgfmt checking for gmsgfmt... /Library/Frameworks/Mono.framework/Versions/Current/bin//msgfmt checking for xgettext... /Library/Frameworks/Mono.framework/Versions/Current/bin//xgettext checking for msgmerge... /Library/Frameworks/Mono.framework/Versions/Current/bin//msgmerge checking for ld used by GCC... /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/ld checking if the linker (/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/ld) is GNU ld... no checking for shared library run path origin... done
+checking whether NLS is requested... no checking for msgfmt... no checking for gmsgfmt... : checking for xgettext... no checking for msgmerge... no checking for ld used by GCC... /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/ld checking if the linker (/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/ld) is GNU ld... no checking for shared library run path origin... done